Blog

 Does your website run on WordPress?
 Here are some tell-tale signs that a website was built with WordPress …

 Then the WordPress CMS came along and changed all this.
-Now, it’s becoming harder to tell the difference between what tools are being used to build the two.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.
+Now, it’s getting harder to tell if a website is being powered by a “blogging” content management system (CMS) like the WP publishing platform, or if it’s been developed using website-building software.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.

-For many website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that matter to most website owners, like web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.
+For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that the majority of website owners care about, such as web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but at a cost that is significantly less than the cost of getting site ”A” built.
+B) The same eye-catching, professional-looking website, but for a tiny fraction of the cost of getting option ”A”.

-If you picked option ”B” above, then you need to learn more about the benefits of using WordPress, why WordPress can give you an eye-catching website that will typically turn out to be far less expensive to build than websites which use other website editor tools … and how to tell these apart!
+If you selected site ”B” above, then you need to know more about WordPress, why WordPress can give you an eye-catching website that could cost far less to build than websites which use traditional web editor tools … and how to tell these two types apart!

-WordPress is the world’s preferred online publishing platform and content management system (CMS).
-It is a powerful CMS suitable for ”non-techy” website owners.
+WordPress is the world’s leading online publishing platform and content management system (CMS).
+It is a powerful CMS application suitable for businesses on a budget.

-Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a novice with no knowledge of web coding to use and manage, yet it offers a range of helpful tools that make your website more effective when it comes to getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, scalability, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a novice with no technical knowledge to use, and offers a range of helpful extensions that make your web site extremely effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, scalability, etc.

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your website could probably be powered by WordPress too.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is probably powered by WordPress too.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business to a smaller budget if required?
+And if you don’t have a website yet, or are thinking of getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built quite inexpensively?

-Do you need to know if a website is powered by WordPress?
-Maybe you’ve come to this page because you’ve heard about all of the great benefits of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other CMS application.
+Do you need to know if your website uses WordPress?
+Maybe you’ve come here because you’ve heard about WordPress, and you’re now wondering if your site was built using the WordPress software, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?